MrAta/github-classroom-utilties/.github/README.md

 ## AddFile.py

-Python 3 command line utility to add a file to the **master** branch of every repository in an assignment and push those repositories.
+Python 3 command line utility to add/updates multiple files to the **master** branch of every repository in an assignment and push those repositories.

 ### Pre-state

 There must exist a directory containing every repository for a given assignment and _only_ those repositories.

-There must exist a file on user's local machine that is to be added to each repository.

 ### Usage

 This utility requires 2 command line arguments:
 1. The _absolute_ path to the directory containing each of your repositories.
-2. The _absolute_ path to the file that needs to be added.
+2. The _absolute_ path to the each file that needs to be added.

-Example: `python3 addFile.py /Users/Username/Documents/COMP167/Program2-StudentRepos /Users/Username/Downloads/UpdatedAssignment.md`
+Example: `python3 addFile.py /Users/Username/Documents/COMP167/Program2-StudentRepos /Users/Username/Downloads/UpdatedFile1.md /Users/Username/Downloads/UpdatedFile2.md /Users/Username/Downloads/UpdatedFile3.md`

+Note that the source dir for repos DOES NOT end with "/"

 ## CloneAssignment.py

-Python 3 command line utility to clone student repositories created using [GitHub Classroom](https://classroom.github.com).
+Python 4 command line utility to clone student repositories created using [GitHub Classroom](https://classroom.github.com).

 ### Pre-state